-William Sullivan is a partner in the Litigation department of Paul Hastings and is based in the firm's Los Angeles office.
+William Sullivan is senior counsel of Paul Hastings Litigation Department and is based in the firm's Los Angeles office.
 Mr. Sullivan has substantial experience in complex business litigation, including the representation of public companies in the defense of federal and state securities class actions, derivative actions and regulatory proceedings.
 Most of these cases involve claims arising out of public offerings, mergers and acquisitions, disclosure obligations, insider trading, accounting practices or allegations of breaches of fiduciary duties.
 Mr. Sullivan argued and won the ground-breaking Dura Pharmaceuticals case before the United States Supreme Court which established the standard for loss causation in federal securities class actions.
 Mr. Sullivan is a veteran trial lawyer who has tried cases involving stock valuations, fraud, forgery, license agreements, internet contract issues, whistle blower claims, employee termination, lender liability, fiduciary duties and breach of real estate contracts, among others.
 Mr. Sullivan has significant experience counseling public companies and frequently counsels boards of directors in special investigations.
 Mr. Sullivan also represents clients before the Securities and Exchange Commission.
 Mr. Sullivan has substantial appellate experience, including before the United States Supreme Court.

 Previously, Mr. Sullivan served as the Global Chair of the Litigation Department, Chair of the Los Angeles Litigation Department, and Chair of the firm's Securities Litigation practice.